phuocng/this-vs-that/contents/border-vs-outline.md

 ## Differences

-1. Outlines don't take up space meaning that using outlines or not doesn't affect the dimension of the outlined element.
+1. Outlines don't take up space meaning that using outlines or not doesn't affect the dimensions of the outlined element.

 2. `border` supports rounded corners with the `border-radius` property, meanwhile `outline` doesn't.